 The VA home loan is one that is backed by the Department of Veterans’ Affairs and requires no down payment whatsoever and restricts certain closing costs the veteran is allowed to pay.
 This means those who are eligible for the VA home loan come to the closing table with much less down, especially when compared to a conventional mortgage.

-For those who are eligible for the VA home loan and are looking for a loan that requires little cash to close as possible, there’s no better choice than the VA home loan.
+For those who are eligible for the VA home loan and are looking for a loan that requires little cash to close as possible, there’s no better choice than the VA mortgage.
 Eligible borrowers include veterans of the armed forces, active duty personnel with at least 181 days of service, members and veterans of the National Guard and Armed Forces Reserves are eligible as well as spouses of veterans who have died as a result of a service-related injury.

 Borrowers are also limited to the types of closing costs they are allowed to pay.
 Borrowers are only allowed to pay for an appraisal, a credit report, title insurance and title related charges, an origination fee, recording fee and a survey.
 All other fees must be paid for by the seller, the lender or from an eligible nonprofit.
 In the rare case of a default, the lender is compensated at 25% of the loss.
 This guarantee is financed with an upfront mortgage insurance premium that is rolled into the loan amount and does not have to come from the borrower’s own funds.